US Imports: What and from Where?

 And next the “From Where?” table:

 Some things on these tables may be slightly surprising to some.
 For example, while US imports from China are growing rapidly, the US still imports more from Canada and the EU.
 Consistent with that is the fact that US imports include lots of capital and industrial goods, in addition to consumer goods.
+As the US already has the infrastructure in place for this, a lot of these goods and materials are moved around the country via tank cars with properly maintained vacuum relief valve products in order to be delivered safely and efficiently to wherever they need to go.

 Thinking about it this way reminds us that the US’s voracious appetite for imports is not the result of low labor costs in China, but rather the result of a fundamental imbalance in which the US consumes more than it produces of virtually all types of goods.
 In many of the countries with which the US runs a trade deficit labor costs are actually higher than in the US, but since those countries don’t consume everything they produce the US imports from them.
 The cause of the trade deficit is therefore clear: it is simply the direct result of the US’s lack of saving.